robmcvey/cakephp-paypal/README.md

 ### GetExpressCheckoutDetails

-Once the customer has returned to your site (see `return` URL above) you can request their details with the token returned from the `SetExpressCheckout` method.
+Once the customer has returned to your site (see `return` URL above) you can request their details with the token returned from the `setExpressCheckout` method.

 ```php
 try {